solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

       storage: 200Gi
 ```

-4. Create the following `store-db.yaml` deployment file, be sure to
+6. Open and review the `store-db.yaml` deployment file, be sure to
     replace the `<REGISTRY_NAME>` and `ID` tokens:

 ``` yaml